comtravo/comtravo.github.io/README.md

 - Know your audience
 	- The blog is aimed at Tech-savvy people
 - Ask yourself: What has the reader gained after reading the blog post?
+- Give yourself enough time.
+Writing coherent, easy-to-understand text requires time.
+After about 1-2 hours your thoughts are likely to start drifting and you "lose the plot".
+Stop, take a break, and come back to the text later.
+- Start with a structure: create a rough structure with just headers and then start filling in the details.
+- Don't lock yourself down to the structure you created earlier, if you need to change the structure do so.

 ### Use simple language

  1. Your (ideal) audience is tech-savvy but you basically write for multiple audiences.
 Keep it simple and clear to make it accessible while still maintaining accuracy.